The term ischemia means that an inadequate blood supply reaches a part of the body.

 - The insertion of a stent, a device designed to keep the arteries open.

-- Radiation therapy after the lumen in a previously placed arterial stent is repeatedly narrowed, to try to prevent the artery lumen from narrowing again.
+- Radiation therapy after the lumen in a previously placed arterial stent is repeatedly narrowed to prevent the artery lumen checking again.

-- In very serious cases, your doctor may recommend a coronary artery bypass graft.
+- In severe cases, your doctor may recommend a coronary artery bypass graft.

 During this open chest surgery, the surgeon will remove a part of a healthy blood vessel from another part of your body and reconnect it to the heart to restore the arterial blood supply.

-This allows blood to bypass the blocked artery segment, which flows through the new blood vessel and connects to the coronary artery below the blocking segment.
+This allows blood to bypass the blocked artery segment, which flows through the new blood vessel and connects to the coronary artery below the blocking part.

-If the damage to your heart is too great to repair, you may need a heart transplant.
+If the damage to your heart is too significant to repair, you may need a heart transplant.

 Prognosis of ischemic heart disease

-If left untreated, ischemic heart disease can lead to blood clots, heart failure, and even death.
+Ischemic heart disease can lead to blood clots, heart failure, and even death if left untreated.

 Treating the underlying cause of your ischemic heart disease is critical to preventing complications.